AdguardTeam/AdguardKnowledgeBase/01.general/15.dns-filtering/docs.en.md

 <a id="dns-servers"></a>
 #### DNS servers

 There are thousands of DNS servers to choose from, and they are all unique in their properties and purposes.
 Most simply return the IP address of the requested domain, but some have additional functions: they block ad, tracking, adult domains and so on.
-Nowadays all major DNS servers employ one of the reliable encryption protocols, or several: DNS-over-HTTPS, DNS-over-TLS.
+Nowadays all major DNS servers employ one or more reliable encryption protocols: DNS-over-HTTPS, DNS-over-TLS.
 AdGuard also provides a [DNS service](https://adguard.com/en/adguard-dns/overview.html), and it was the world's first to offer the very new and promising [DNS-over-QUIC](https://adguard.com/en/blog/dns-over-quic.html) encryption protocol.
 AdGuard has different servers for different goals.
 This diagram illustrates how AdGuard blocking servers work:

 <img src="https://cdn.adguard.com/public/Adguard/kb/DNS_filtering/adguard_dns_en.jpg" style="border: 1px solid #efefef; padding: 2px;" />